Noble Rot Soho | Fine Wines & Relaxed Fine Dining

-Thankfully however, Noble Rot – one of the best wine bars & restaurants in the city – is finally spreading.
-After spending 4 years blowing people’s socks off in Bloomsbury, it’s just landed itself in a yet-more central venue down in Soho, in the former home of the Gay Hussar.
+Thankfully however, Bloomsbury’s Noble Rot – one of the best wine bars & restaurants in the city – is finally spreading.
+After spending 4 years blowing people’s socks off there, it’s borne a yet-more central restaurant in the former home of the Gay Hussar.

 Those are some pretty big boots to fill too: the Gay Hussar had been there for 65 years, and was notoriously a hotbed of political plotting, backstabbing, and other such traditional Westminster pursuits.
 Unfortunately, Westminster itself is now a little too far to trek from just for lunch & a little light conspiracy; those things are both available on Deliveroo these days.
 So the Hussar’s main client base ended up declining, and it finally closed in 2018.

-Fortunately, Noble Rot has an equally memorable name (it refers to a kind of fungus at grows on grapes which in certain conditions can, instead of killing you, actually produce a rather nice sweet wine) and some top shelf talent behind it, thanks to award winning chefs Stephen Harris (The Sportsman) and Paul Weaver (St. John).
+Fortunately, Noble Rot has an equally memorable name (it refers to a kind of fungus at grows on grapes which in certain conditions can, instead of killing you, actually produce a rather nice sweet wine) and some top shelf talent behind it, thanks to award winning chefs Stephen Harris (The Sportsman) and Alex Jackson (Sardine).

-They’re both creating a menu of seasonal British food, with the occasionally sly nod “to The Gay Hussar’s glory days”, and there’s a wine list like no other.
-The original venue has a biblically long list that pokes into some truly interesting corners of the wine world, thanks to the owners Dan Keeling and Mark Andrew, both of whom run a wine import business and a wine magazine.
+And of course, there’s a wine list like no other.
+Biblically long, it pokes into some truly interesting corners of the wine world, thanks to the owners Dan Keeling and Mark Andrew, both of whom run a wine import business and a wine magazine.
 Their own house white – the iconic Chin Chin – is made in partnership with Antonio Monteiro over in Northern Portugal, and starts at a very reasonable £3 a glass.